-Asheville NC make for a great home base, as it provides modern city dining and accommodations, yet venturing outdoors to do some hiking, driving a nearby scenic drive, or to exploring nearby waterfalls are only minutes away.
+Asheville makes for a great home base, as it provides modern city dining and accommodations, yet venturing outdoors to do some hiking, driving a nearby scenic drive, or exploring nearby waterfalls are only minutes away.

 Craggy Pinnacle Trail

-Craggy Pinnacle Trail is located just outside of Asheville NC and right on the Blue Ridge Parkway at MP364.4.
-Craggy Gardens is a popular area for visitors and those traveling the Parkway, due to the gift shop, picnic area, and views.
-You'll want to drive past the visitor enter for the Pinnacle trail.
+Craggy Pinnacle Trail is located just outside of Asheville, NC and right on the Blue Ridge Parkway at MP364.4.
+Craggy Gardens is a popular area for visitors and those traveling the Parkway, because of the gift shop, picnic area, and views.
+You'll want to drive past the visitor center for the Pinnacle trail.

-The pinnacle trail is moderate due to the climb up, but only 1.4 miles roundtrip.
-The hike begins in the parking area, and takes you up to the observation deck at the top, for incredible 360 degree views of the surrounding Blue Ridge Mountains.
+The pinnacle trail is moderate because of the climb up, but only 1.4 miles round trip.
+The hike begins in the parking area and takes you up to the observation deck at the top for incredible 360-degree views of the surrounding Blue Ridge Mountains.

 Devil's Courthouse

-Located outside of Asheville NC, at MP422.4, it's difficult to miss, as you can see in the photo above.
+Located outside of Asheville, at MP422.4, it's difficult to miss, as you can see in the photo above.
 Devil's Courthouse is a popular stopping point on the Parkway, but most visitors enjoy the views from the parking area.
 You can hike to the top.

 Cat Gap Loop Trail